-Guidance and Forms for Postgraduate Research Students and Staff
+Guidance and Forms for Postgraduate Researchers and Staff

-The guidance and forms below describe the processes surrounding each milestone in a Keele postgraduate research student's degree.
+The guidance and forms below describe the processes surrounding each milestone in a Keele postgraduate researcher's degree.
 There are also sections which cover procedures for changing registration status as well as withdrawing or transferring from the institution.

-Below are milestones documents for MPhil, PhD students (full-time and part-time) and Professional Doctorate students.
-Each document serves as a point of reference for students progressing through the various stages of their degrees, which includes moving past the other milestones charted on the PGR Guidance and Forms web page.
+Below are milestones documents for MPhil, PhD routes (full-time and part-time) and Professional Doctorates.
+Each document serves as a point of reference for postgraduate researchers progressing through the various stages of their degrees, which includes moving past the other milestones charted on the PGR Guidance and Forms web page.

 |MPhil Milestones (PDF, 172KB)|